 • Focus on Place: Grounded in the Northwest, we fund in urban, rural and tribal communities in Alaska, Idaho, Montana, Oregon and Washington where people work to improve the places that they live.

-BIPOC led nonprofit organizations with diverse leadership and staff are the focus of our grant-making.
-Organizations based in rural communities are also a priority for our foundation.
+• BIPOC led nonprofit organizations with diverse leadership and staff are the focus of our grant-making.
+Organizations based in rural communities, as well as organizations serving LGBTQIA+ youth, are also a priority for our foundation.

-• Increase access to and the creation of diverse cultural experiences.
+• Increasing access to and the creation of diverse cultural experiences.

-• Improve school-based and out-of-school learning opportunities in areas such as science, technology, engineering, arts, and math (STEAM) and other areas.
+• Improving school-based and out-of-school learning opportunities in areas such as science, technology, engineering, arts, and math (STEAM) and other areas.

-• Increase early college awareness and access to post-secondary education.
+• Increasing early college awareness and access to post-secondary education.

-• Increase access to sports and diversify sports programs.
+• Increasing access to sports and diversifying sports programs.

 Promoting Biodiversity in a Changing Climate:

-Conservation efforts that utilize the impacts of climate change when selecting areas for protection.
+• Conservation efforts that consider the impacts of climate change when selecting areas for protection.

 • Assessments to identify species and communities at risk, including strategies to work toward ecosystem resilience.